JavokhirTursunboev/Frontend-Mentor-order-summary-component-main/README.md

 Users should be able to:

-- See hover states for interactive elements
+View the optimal layout depending on their device's screen size See hover states for interactive elements

 ### Screenshot